QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Concept SLA.md

 ## 2.2 Servicedesk

-Team4S biedt ter ondersteuning van de Cloud dienst een servicedesk.
-Deze servicedesk is gevestigd in Nederland en is beschikbaar voor alle werknemers van Team4S in zowel Nederland als Duitsland.
-De servicedesk zal van 8:00 tot 17:30 beschikbaar zijn, met uitzondering van algemeen erkende feestdagen in Nederland.
-Medewerkers van de servicedesk zullen zowel in de Duitse als Nederlandse taal bekwaam zijn.
+The supplier will support the weather data application with a Servicedesk.
+The Servicedesk will be hosted in the Netherlands and will be availible for all users of the application.
+The Servicedesk will be availible from Monday to Friday from 07:00 to 20:00 (local time in Kaunas).
+Employees of the servicedesk will be English speaking.

-Werknemers kunnen contact opnemen met de servicedesk voor:
+Users can contact the servicedesk for:

-- Vragen om advies en uitleg over de functionaliteit en de werking van de cloud dienst;
+- Questions and advice about the application and its functionality;
-- Vastleggen, analyseren en oplossen van problemen.
+- Recording, analysing and resolving of incidents;

 ### 2.2.1 Service Levels

 #### Availability

-The servicedesk will be available on working days from 8:00 to 17:30.
+The servicedesk will be available from Monday to Friday from 07:00 to 20:00 (local time in Kaunas).
 Minimal availability between these hours will be 97%.

-Below you'll find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.
+Below you will find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.

 ##### Critical Success Factors